 This Charter is the first-ever Safety Charter for the Singapore aviation industry, and expresses the shared commitment by leaders in the sector to jointly uphold safety standards and strengthen safety culture in their respective organisations.

-At launch, 80 key organisations across various domains in the Singapore aviation sector signed the Charter as their commitment to safety.
+Some 100 key organisations across various domains in the Singapore aviation sector have signed the Charter as their commitment to safety.
 More are encouraged to come on board to pledge their commitment.
-Please email email@example.com to indicate interest.
+Please email firstname.lastname@example.org to indicate interest.

 View the full Charter and its list of signatories here.